rescript-react-native/rescript-react-native.github.io/blog/2019-06-17-hello-reason-react-native.md

 ## Zero-cost

 By zero-cost, we means zero additional cost.
-The JavaScript code BuckleScript produces using this bindings will most of the time directly hit React Native JavaScript code without creating an unnecessary abstraction above it 🙌.
+The JavaScript code ReScript / BuckleScript produces using this bindings will most of the time directly hit React Native JavaScript code without creating an unnecessary abstraction above it 🙌.